UPDATED: May 10, 2020

 This exercise strengthens the core, hips, and enhances body awareness.

-For this balance disk exercise, lure your Dachshund (with a treat) to put their front feet near the center of the circle, elevating their feet 2 – 3 ” off the ground.
+For this balance disk exercise, lure your Dachshund (with a treat) to put their front feet near the center of the disk, thus elevating their feet 2 – 3 ” off the ground.

-Keep your hand, and therefore your dog’s head and front feet, in the same postion.
+Keep your hand, and therefore your dog’s head and front feet, in the same position.

-Then take a tiny step toward your dog’s side.
-They should naturally want to step sideways with their back legs to move away from you.
+Your dog should sense the “body pressure” and naturally want to step sideways with their back legs to move away from you.

-Keep doing this so they use their back legs to pivot around the disk, keeping their front feet in the same position.
+Keep doing this in tiny steps so they use their back legs to pivot around the disk, keeping their front feet in the same position.

 This exercise strengthens the core muscles, rear muscles, and chest muscles.